rbachawal/Mywork/Motr/MotrCodeStyle.md

           __MOTR_\w+_H__

-      this is required for a build script which automatically checks correctness of include guards and reports duplicates;
+      This is required for a build script which automatically checks correctness of include guards and reports duplicates;

-  * specify invariants as a conjunction of positive properties one can rely upon, rather than as a disjunction of exceptions.
+  * Specify invariants as a conjunction of positive properties one can rely upon, rather than as a disjunction of exceptions.
 Use m0_*_forall() macros to build conjunctions over containers and sequences;

-  * in invariants use _0C() macro to record a failed conjunct;
+  * In invariants use _0C() macro to record a failed conjunct;

-  * a header file should include only headers, which are necessary for the header to pass compilation.
+  * A header file should include only headers, which are necessary for the header to pass compilation.
 Forward declarations should be used instead of includes where possible. .c files should include all necessary headers directly, without relaying on headers included in already included